realXtend/doc/arch_article/simple.rst

 e.g. Collada assets directly.
 (W.I.P NOTE: check how x3d and friends do scripting).

-The RealXtend platform is currently by no means a complete solution for all the problem of virtual world architectures.
+The realXtend platform is currently by no means a complete solution for all the problem of virtual world architectures.
 Naali does not currently address scaling at all, nor is federated content from several possible untrusted sources supported.
 We have focused on the